-You will be given a combination of docetaxel and cyclophosphamide every three weeks for a total of up to six treatments.
+You will be given docetaxel and carboplatin every three weeks for a total of up to six treatments.
+We will give you Herceptin every three weeks for a total of up to 12 months.

-The drugs are colourless and are given by intravenous (into a vein) injection through a cannula (thin tube) sited in your arm.
-Treatment will take about one and a half hours.

-A new cannula will be placed in your arm before each treatment and will remain there only while that chemotherapy is being given.
-You will have blood tests carried out before each cycle of chemotherapy and treatment may be delayed if your blood cell count is not at a suitable level.
+The drugs are given through a cannula (fine tube) into a vein in your arm.
+A new cannula will be placed in your arm before each treatment and will stay there only while that chemotherapy is being given.
+Docetaxel and carboplatin are given separately and usually take about one hour each.
+The first dose of Herceptin will be given over an hour and a half on a separate day to your chemotherapy, but thereafter all three drugs will be given on the same day.
+After the first dose, Herceptin can usually be given over half an hour to an hour.
+You will need to be observed for a period of time after your Herceptin infusion.
+This will be longer with the first infusion.
+We will carry out blood tests before each cycle of chemotherapy and treatment may be delayed if your blood cell count is not at a suitable level.

-Important: Dexamethasone (a steroid drug) will be given to you to take the day before, and for two days after your chemotherapy.
-This is to reduce the risk of you having an allergic reaction to the drug docetaxel and to help minimise fluid retention.
+Important: we will give you dexamethasone (a steroid drug) to take the day before, and for two days after, your chemotherapy.
+This is to reduce the risk of you having an allergic reaction to the drug docetaxel.
 It is very important you take these tablets as prescribed.
 If you forget to take this medication, please let your doctor or nurse know before you start your chemotherapy.